 Whether you have downloaded it or are looking forward to it, we couldn't wait to share the freshly new baked features in Android Pie:

-1. New Gesture Navigation: It's been ages Android has used a standard three-button navigation bar at the bottom of the screen.
-In Pie, you can simply drop the standard Back, Home and Recent App and use the new gesture-based navigation system.
+1. New Gesture Navigation: It's been ages since Android has used a standard three-button navigation bar at the bottom of the screen.
+In Pie, you can simply drop the standard Back, Home, and Recent App and use the new gesture-based navigation system.

 2. Adaptive Battery: Adaptive Battery goes further by learning about the apps and services you use most often, then adjusting what you don’t use as much to use less battery.
 In simpler words, Adaptive Battery learns the apps you use most and prioritizes battery for them.
 Thus using “battery management” more efficiently.

 This is enabled by default, but you can toggle it at Settings > Battery > Adaptive Battery.

 3. Adaptive Brightness: Just like the Adaptive Battery feature, this feature also learns the brightness level you keep in-app and adjusts accordingly over the period.
 It also notes down the time at which you change the brightness.
 For example, you generally lower the brightness levels during bedtime.
 All these actions are properly analyzed & observed by AI and adapt to your personal preferences overtime a period.
 There is nothing to be done from the user's side.
 You can simply do it using the conventional way to adjust the brightness.

 4. App Actions: App Actions predicts what you're about to do, so you get to your next task more quickly.
 For instance, App Actions for the Google Maps app could suggest you a quick navigation route to get to work in the morning, and based on your routine timings, a music app such as 'Gaana' could direct you towards your favorite playlist.
 To use App Actions, follow the below steps:

 Open the Home Settings by pressing and holding anywhere on the home screen.

 Open the Suggestions tab from the list.